eiriklied/coffee_script_article/README.md

 ### Readability

 Like Java, JavaScript is a verbose language with all its parentheses and curly braces.
-This can really affect the conciseness and readability of the code.
+This tends to affect the conciseness and readability of the code.
 CoffeeScript uses significant indentation, which removes a lot of unnecessary characters.
 Just look at the following JavaScript code:

 ![Readability JavaScript](https://github.com/eiriklied/coffee_script_article/blob/master/images/02_readability.js.png?raw=true)